apache/couchdb-fauxton/assets/iconfontgenerator/README.md

 ### How to generate new fonts

 1. Add your new font(s) in SVG format to the `assets/icons` folder.
-Be sure there are no extraneous values, only the svg tag and its contents, otherwise svgtofont won't generate css files
+Be sure there are no extraneous values, only the svg tag and its contents, otherwise svgtofont won't generate CSS/less files

 2. Within the iconfontgenerator folder, run the command `node createfonts.js`.
 That generates the following: